About PhotoGuide Japan

-It is basically a resource site to educate you about Japanese photography.
-It covers the cultural and historical aspects of photography in Japan.
-For example, you can find a history of Japanese photography, biographies of Japanese photographers, photo book reviews, and listings related to photography in Japan.
+PhotoGuide Japan (photojpn.org) is basically a resource site to educate you about Japanese photography.
+It mainly covers the cultural and historical aspects of photography in Japan such as Japanese photography history, Japanese photographer biographies, photo book reviews, and photography-related listings (photo galleries, camera stores, etc.).

-From 2004, the site was complemented by a sister site called PHOTOGUIDE.JP which focuses on introducing Japan through photographs to promote tourism.
+At the same time, my interest shifted to travel photos of Japan to promote Japan as a tourist destination.
+From 2004, PhotoGuide Japan was complemented by a sister site called PHOTOGUIDE.JP which focuses on introducing Japan through photographs to promote tourism.
 Both sites at photojpn.org and PHOTOGUIDE.JP share common resources such as online photo galleries and blogs so you will see both domain names used interchangeably and seamlessly.
 PHOTOGUIDE.JP is updated often with new photos of Japan.
-As of Feb.
-2013, it has over 46,000 online photos of Japan in over 890 albums (photo sets).
+As of late 2014, it has over 48,000 online photos of Japan in over 900 albums (photo sets).

 1. To introduce Japanese photography to the English-speaking world.
 It aims to rectify the lack of information in English on the cultural and historical aspects of Japanese photography.